Thursday, 13 February 2025

 See you next week.

 It’s that time of the week again when I attempt to predict the outcomes of the upcoming Premier League games.
-I didn’t have the greatest week last week with one perfect prediction, three correct outcomes and six incorrect outcomes which saw me drop another place in my predictions league.
-Here’s a look at how the top five in that league stands.
+I had a very good week last week with three perfect predictions, five correct outcomes and only two incorrect outcomes which saw me move to the top of my predictions league.
+Here’s a look at how the top five in that league looks.

 RankPlayerResClsExaSlmPts